 A few of my favorite (Dropbox) things

 My daily driver is Dropbox Transfer, which I use to share files directly with clients while on the go.
-I can send files as needed while workshopping tracks, and I never have to worry about clutter floating around my desktop.
+I can securely share files as needed while workshopping tracks, and I never have to worry about clutter floating around my desktop.
 There's a storage element to this, too.
 I record all sessions at 96 kHz so that clients can get the highest quality audio possible.
 Storing and sharing those files would’ve been relatively prohibitive in the past, but thanks to Dropbox, I can quickly offload those files at lightning speed.

 Compared to other platforms, Dropbox is natural.
 It looks and feels like an extension of my physical computer—which lets me do my thing totally uninterrupted.
 It's pretty much the opposite of Google Drive, which always feels messy.
 I never know where anything is, and I don't understand how it chooses to organize files.
 I know I can find files through a search, but I don’t like not being able to quickly find what I need.
 I want a tree of nested folders, and a neat little display of all my files.
 And that's exactly what Dropbox provides.